florisporro/ec2-control-panel/README.md

 You need to create a .env file with the following contents:

 ```
-TOOLNAME=Name of the tool / application
+TOOLNAME=Name of the tool / application, set to anything you like (defaults to 'Amazon EC2 Instance Controller')
-INSTANCENAME=Name of the server you are controlling
+INSTANCENAME=Name of the server you are controlling, set to anything you like (defaults to 'Amazon EC2 Instance')
-AWS_REGION=eu-central-1 / your region
+AWS_REGION=Your region (defaults to eu-central-1)
 AWS_INSTANCE_ID=Your instance ID
 AWS_ACCESS_KEY_ID=Your access key (get it by creating an Amazon IAM account with the right access level)
 AWS_SECRET_ACCESS_KEY=Your access secret (get it by creating an Amazon IAM account with the right access level)
+AWS_INSTANCETYPE_SMALL=The instance type when the user uses the 'low performance' activation button (defaults to 't3.nano')
+AWS_INSTANCETYPE_LARGE=The instance type when the user uses the 'high performance' activation button (defaults to 't3.2xlarge')
 ```

 ### With Docker